 4. Go with an Institution that’s NCUA or FDIC Insured

 Only choose financial instruction that’s insured with either NCUA or FDIC.
-Any institution, a bank, or credit union, that isn’t insured with these regulatory bodies isn’t worthy of your time and trust.
-Also, this insurance includes certain limitations.
+Any institution, a bank, or a credit union that isn’t insured with these regulatory bodies isn’t worth your time and trust.
+Also, this insurance includes specific limitations.
 Understanding how these limitations work is also a good thing to know.

 5. Only Choose Financially-Healthy Institutions

-Since dealing with a bank closure and losing your high CD rates is definitely something you’ll want to avoid, check your chosen institution’s financial health before you commit.
-Just view their health rating online to make sure you’re on the right path.
+Since dealing with a bank closure and losing your high CD rates is something you’ll want to avoid, check your chosen institution’s financial health before you commit.
+View their health rating online to ensure you’re on the right path.

 How to Reduce and Eliminate Bank Fees

-It would be ideal if you could issue checks from your checking account balance without paying a fee to your bank or save at an ideally high-interest rate.
+It would be ideal to issue checks from your checking account balance without paying a fee to your bank or save at an ideally high interest rate.
 Since this isn’t the case, the trick is to do the most with what you have.

-Since banks try to charge you with anything and everything they can, here are a couple of great tips for either reducing or eliminating bank fees so that you can actually save some money along the way.
+Since banks try to charge you with anything and everything they can, here are a couple of great tips for reducing or eliminating bank fees to save money along the way.

 1. Find a Bank with Low Early Withdrawal Penalties on Certificates of Deposit Accounts

 Many banks condition you with limitations and restrictions when you want to save money.
-Since certificates of deposit are the best option to save money, look for CDs with the highest earnings and low penalty fees for early withdrawal and have your money always available if you need it ASAP.
+Since certificates of deposit are the best option to save money, look for CDs with the highest earnings and low penalty fees for early withdrawal, and always have your cash available if you need it ASAP.

-2. Only Go with Credit Union with an ATM Network
+2. Only Go with a Credit Union with an ATM Network

 Having an ATM card has become a regular thing nowadays.
 You probably have one.
-If you use it quite often, it would be wise to choose a credit union that is part of an ATM network.
-That way, you avoid paying unnecessary fees for withdrawing from an ATM outside of your network each time you’re away from your local branch.
+If you use it quite often, choosing a credit union that is part of an ATM network would be wise.
+That way, you avoid paying unnecessary fees for withdrawing from an ATM outside your network each time you’re away from your local branch.

 3. Look for a Credit Union with a Shared Branch Network

 If you’re a frequent traveler, choosing a credit union with a shared branch network makes the most sense.
-It allows you to avoid a range of fees for conducting your banking transactions as your chosen branch is part of the network.
+It allows you to avoid various fees for banking transactions as your chosen branch is part of the network.

 4. Always Look for Additional Perks

-Free checks, free safe deposit boxes, lower fees, any additional perk will do.
-With that in mind, look for a bank that has balance or other requirements to qualify for these useful and free extras.
+Free checks, free safe deposit boxes, lower fees, and any additional perk will do.
+With that in mind, look for a bank with a balance or other requirements to qualify for these valuable and complimentary extras.

 5. Avoid Overdraft and Other Fees

-Most people get too comfortable with withdrawing money or writing checks, ending up taking more than they can give back.
+Most people get too comfortable withdrawing money or writing checks, taking more than they can give back.
 These costly financial mistakes can make your budget run dry quickly.
 Any transaction that takes you over your available balance includes a fee.

 So, as you can see, overdrawing your account leads to paying costly overdraft fees.
-However, there are a couple of ways to protect yourself from overdraft fees.
-You can either link your savings account to checking, look into any overdraft protection services, or consider better financial management.
+However, there are several ways to protect yourself from overdraft fees.
+You can link your savings account to checking, look into any overdraft protection services, or consider better financial management.

 Banks charge a wide range of fees, from fees for several transfers and inactivity fees to monthly maintenance and penalty fees.
-To avoid paying these fees, you need to understand the reason why these fees are charged and actions you can take to avoid paying them.
+To avoid paying these fees, you need to understand why they are charged and the actions you can take to avoid paying them.

-If your bank doesn’t allow you to avoid paying these fees, you should find an institution that does.
+If your bank prevents you from paying these fees, you should find an institution that does.

 How to get Bigger Rewards & Higher Returns

-Saving money is all about getting the highest earnings possible.
-Take your time and compare all the options at hand to find an institution with the best rewards and highest returns.
+Saving money is all about earning the highest earnings possible.
+Take your time and compare all the options to find an institution with the best rewards and highest returns.

 1. Look for Banks that Offer Cash Back on Debit Card Purchases